~ 3 MIN READ

 It's often helpful to compare your results to similar organizations.
 Why?
-So that you can easily identify how to improve, and even learn some tips from organizations that are doing things well.
+So that you can easily identify how to improve, and incorporate lessons from organizations that are doing things well in your strategic plan.
 There are several different types of benchmarking in the healthcare space, so we want to take some time to describe what solid benchmarking looks like - and the benefits of each different type.

 If you're not sure where to start, check out our healthcare KPIs and measures for some inspiration.

 4 Types of Healthcare Benchmarking (& The Benefits Of Each)

 #1: Internal Benchmarking

 Internal benchmarking takes place between departments, divisions, or offices within the same hospital or clinic.
 This is particularly important because many healthcare organizations have many locations and want to examine a particular set of measures across those locations.

 For example, as a hospital administrator, you may want to know whether your southeast clinic or your northeast clinic scores higher for overall patient satisfaction.
 Monitoring this measure across all branches of the organization may shed light on issues that need to be addressed and help specific branches improve their processes or practices.